cjns/Milestone-3--The-Snail-Hunt/README.md

 ## Database
 ### ERD Components
-A 'Student' can have multiple 'SnailObservation' records.
+A 'Student' can have multiple surveys.
 This is a one-to-many relationship.

 1. Entity: User
    - Attributes: